 I'm thrilled to be making my Great River Shakespeare Festival debut this summer as Helena in A Midsummer Night's Dream.
 Directed by the delightful and brilliant Beth Gardiner, it is sure to be a fun and wild ride.
+I’ll also be playing multiple roles in Shakespeare in Love, and Widow Capilet in All’s Well That Ends Well.
 It will be my first visit to Minnesota and I'm looking forward to spending time in the lovely city of Winona, on the banks of the Mississippi River.

 I'm thrilled to step back on the Titan stage and take on the title role in this new adaptation of Euripides' tragedy.
 We are doing a VERY limited run at the Queens Theatre Feb 16-25!
 Book tickets here.